xdai1091/MEresearch/README.md

 The iSAX implementation in this repo follows Jin and Eammonn's paper(iSAX: Indexing and Mining Terabyte Sized Time Series).
 Prof.Shieh's original java implementation was referred for this practice.

 ## How to test it?
 The most important part to test in this implementation is "test_iSAXIndex.py"(under **index** folder).
 This file will generate a number of time series and index them(the default number is 50000).
 We pick one of time series as a query and run the approximate search method to find this time-series.
 The script will return the result.
 The maximum sereis I tried so far is 50000.
-As currently I used look-up table (stated in the paper) to represent time-series, there is a maximum number of time-series we could index.
+As currently I used alook-up table (stated in the paper) to represent time-series, there is a maximum number of time-series we could index.

 ## Description of Files

-### Data

-The raw data, in the form of CSV files, are all stored in the in the `raw-data` folder.
-See the README in there for more information.
-After the data gets cleaned, the cleaned data are stored in the `clean-data` folder.
+There are two big parts of implementation: iSAX representation and indexing.
+All indexing related files are stored in the **index** folder.
+All files which start with *test* are unit test files.
+They can be run to test specific implementation for iSAX.
+You can read all of those test cases in files.

+## iSAX Objects

+### iSAX Utilities Tools (iSAXUtils.py)

+This iSAX Utilities tool contains two major functionalities:

++ generate a random time-series given the specific length.

++ create isax sequence based on given cardinalities

+### iSAX distance look-up table (NormalAlphabet.py)

+This file is for looking up iSAX distances, which is described in details in the paper mentioned above.

-### Data Cleaning
+### Symbol (Symbol.py)

-+ `data-cleaning.ipynb`: This file contains code to convert the raw data into a form more amenable for analysis.
-Here, we merge information about players' salary and their game statistics, remove NaN values, and create matrices that we will need for indexing purposes.
++ Each iSAX data point can be treated as one symbol.
+Each symbol has its own cardinality and integer representation.
+Each symbol can be promoted to a higher cardinality by calling **promote** method.

-### Lineup Selection
+### Sequence (Sequence.py)

-+ `Simulated Annealing .ipynb`: This file contains code for the simulated annealing and the greedy algorithm, which were used to pick the best lineup.

-### Player Contribution Estimation

-The notebooks that address this are the following (you should read them in this order):

-+ `lbfgs-sgd.ipynb`: Contains code for L-BFGS and SGD.
-+ `Pymc and Pooling.ipynb`: Contains code for our first implementation of PyMC
-+ `Cluster and optimize.ipynb`: Contains implementation of clustering with PyMC.
-+ `ESS_a single game.ipynb`: Contains code for running elliptical slice sampling (ESS) on a single game.
-+ `ESS_entire games.ipynb`: Contains code for running ESS on the whole season.
-+ `Simulated Annealing.ipynb`: Contains code for running simulated annealing to find the best line-up basketball team
-+ `pystan.ipynb`: Contains code for a model in PyStan.
+A number of consecutive symbols make a sequence of iSAX.
+One sequence can be used to represent a time series.
+Each sequence can have mixed-cardinalities symbols.
+Two sequence's distance can be calculated using the MINDIST formula given in the paper.
+$MINDIST = \sqrt{\frac{n}{w}}\sqrt{\sum_{i=1}^{w}{{dist(t,s)}^2$

 ### Player Condition